amir-hossein-rajaezadeh/movie_app/README.md

 The design link is:
 https://dribbble.com/shots/20285249-Movie-App-Exploration/attachments/15347450?mode=media

-And last but not least, on the movie detail page you see 2 tabs(Actors and writers) that has a list of actors and writers, those actor and writer images are not real, and the list of images that placed in utils/image_list.dart file.
+And last but not least, on the movie detail page you see 2 tabs(actors and writers) that has a list of actors and writers, those actor and writer images are not real, and the list of images that placed in utils/image_list.dart file are random images.

 ## Images: